saraponton/iebis_swdev_exam_debugging/README.md

 ### Second Bug

-The second bug was that the letters you wanted to use were in a character form an not a string.
-The program can't work if you input a character so I changed it from 'Y' to "Y" and the problem was solved.
+The second bug was that a break was needed after each case.

 ### Third Bug

-The third bug was that a break was needed after each case to stop it from running and allowing the next one to work.
+The third bug was that the letters you wanted to use were in a character form an not a string.
+The program can't work if you input a character so I changed it from 'Y' to "Y" and the problem was solved.